wduquette/twin-cities/README.md

-This repo contains the content for the [Microscope](http://www.lamemage.com/microscope/) Campaign _The Twin Cities_.
+This repo contains the source for the [Microscope](http://www.lamemage.com/microscope/) Campaign _The Twin Cities_.

-See  for the material.
+See [here](https://wduquette.github.io/twin-cities/) for the formatted content.